ajlab-gh/azure_fgt_fabric_demo/README.md

 ### Choose your Licensing Type

-The default licensing model used for this deployment is Pay-as-you-go (Payg).
-If you would like to use Bring-your-own-license (BYOL) or FortiFlex, please set the relevant variable values accordingly:
+The default licensing model used for this deployment is Pay-as-you-go (PAYG).
+To deploy using the PAYG SKU, no intervention is required.
+Simply perform the steps found in the **Deployment** section.
+Alternatively, If you would like to use Bring-your-own-license (BYOL) or FortiFlex, please set the relevant variable values accordingly prior to deployment:

 ```text
 variable "license_type" {